 If you are interested in our internship opportunities you are invited to apply online at http://jobs.eso.org/.
 Applications must be completed in English and should include a motivation letter and your CV.
 Please also upload samples of your work.
 Applications without samples will not be evaluated.

 Applications are reviewed on a bi-monthly basis throughout the year.

 No nationality is in principle excluded.
-However, recruitment preference will be given to nationals of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and United Kingdom.
+However, recruitment preference will be given to nationals of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and United Kingdom.

 The post is equally open to suitably qualified male and female applicants.